E.T. the Extra-Terrestrial: Other portrayals

 E.T.
 Adventure, a theme park ride based on the film and drawing inspiration from The Book of the Green Planet, debuted at Universal Studios Florida on June 7, 1990.
 The $40 million attraction features the title character saying goodbye to visitors by name, along with his home planet.
 In 1998, E.T. was licensed to appear in television public service announcements produced by the Progressive Corporation.
 The announcements featured his voice reminding drivers to "buckle up" their seat belts.
 Traffic signs depicting a stylized E.T. wearing one were installed on selected roads around the United States.
 The following year, British Telecommunications launched the "Stay in Touch" campaign, with him as the star of various advertisements.
 The campaign's slogan was "B.T. has E.T.", with "E.T." also taken to mean "extra technology".

 At Spielberg's suggestion, George Lucas included members of E.T.'s species as background characters in Star Wars: Episode I – The Phantom Menace.
-E.T. was one of the franchises featured in the 2015 crossover game Lego Dimensions.
-E.T. appears as one of the playable characters, and a world based on the film where players can receive side quests from the characters is available.
-During E.T.'s trailer in the sketch for the series known as Meet that Hero!, Supergirl explains his backstory and how they have many things in common, including being aliens that crashed down to Earth and how they both have superpowers that they use to help other people.
+E.T. was one of the franchises featured in the video game Lego Dimensions.
+E.T. appears as one of the playable characters and a world based on the film where players can receive side quests from the characters is available.
+During E.T.'s trailer in the sketch for the series known as Meet that Hero!, Supergirl explains his backstory and how they have many things in common, including that both are aliens who crashed on Earth and how they both have superpowers that they use to help other people.
 In 2017, video game developer Zen Studios released a pinball adaptation as part of the Universal Classics add-on pack for the virtual pinball game Pinball FX 3.
 It features 3-D animated figures of Elliot, E.T. and his spacecraft.